 In a pre-surgery consultation with your plastic surgeon, you’ll learn more about whether you are a qualified candidate for an effective and safe procedure.

-Another issue is saline versus silicone.
+Another factor in choosing the right breast implant is saline versus silicone.
 Saline is wonderful because our bodies are largely composed of saline and when saline implants fail or leak (all implants do at some point) it tells you that they have leaked by getting smaller.
 That’s terrible when you are on a cruise, but at least you know and can correct the problem.
 Another positive about saline implants is they seem to have less capsular contracture or tightening than their silicone competitors.
 The problem with saline implants is the rippling!
 Women hate that and choose silicone for that reason.
 So, you must go with what is most important to you and with what you feel best about.
 Silicone implants are wonderful because they don’t ripple as much as saline.
 They have a more natural feel.
 This is the most popular choice right now for women.
 The problem with silicone is that we cannot tell when they have ruptured or failed, hence the term “silent rupture” unless we order an MRI study which is very expensive and a nuisance.
 The FDA suggests getting MRI’s after the third year and every other year thereafter.
 Rarely is this done.
 Very, very few women do this.

-Choose a surgeon with experience, skill, and judgment, who is willing to listen and communicate with you and help you determine what is best.
+Most importantly, choose a surgeon with experience, skill, and judgment, who is willing to listen and communicate with you and help you determine what is best.
 There are so many factors that go into making a wise decision, it is best to select a surgeon you can trust and partner with to help you choose the very best and unique option for yourself.

 - Offer better breast contour customization